-He first encountered Triratna Buddhism in Birmingham, England in 2005 and moved to Adelaide with his partner in 2012, getting involved in Adelaide Triratna since its beginnings.
+He first encountered Triratna Buddhism in Birmingham, England in 2005 and moved to Adelaide with his partner in 2012, getting involved in the Adelaide Buddhist Centre since its first beginnings.

-When he is not supporting the sangha in his capacity as secretary and as web and email administrator, he pursues his vocation as a composer of solo piano music, songs, ambient and Buddhist choral music and practices meditation and yoga.
+When he is not supporting the sangha in his capacity as secretary and as web and email administrator, he pursues his vocation as a composer and performer of solo piano, songs and ambient music.
+He has also written several pieces of Buddhist choral music.

 All our classes and retreats are operated on a COVID-Safe basis.